Physical Review D - Particles, Fields, Gravitation, and Cosmology

 We develop a non-singular bouncing cosmology using a non-trivial coupling of general relativity to fermionic fields.
 The usual Big Bang singularity is avoided thanks to a negative energy density contribution from the fermions.
 Our theory is ghost-free since the fermionic operator that generates the bounce is equivalent to torsion, which has no kinetic terms.
 The physical system consists of standard general relativity plus a topological sector for gravity, and fermionic matter described by Dirac fields with a non-minimal coupling.
 We show that a scale invariant power-spectrum generated in the contracting phase can be recovered by suitable choice s of fermion number density and bare mass, thus providing a possible alternative to the inflationary scenario.

 Alexander, Stephon; Bambi, Cosimo; Marcianò, Antonino; and Modesto, Leonardo, "Fermi-Bounce Cosmology and Scale-Invariant Power Spectrum" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2698.